-The building housed the 635-seat Grand Theater, the first movie house in the neighborhood, an ice cream parlor and confectionery.
-6 The second floor was used devoted to office space while the third and fourth floor housed the Glendale lodge No. 78, Knights of Pythias lodge.5 6 The third floor specifically housed the banquet room, kitchen, serving room, reading room, pool and billard room, cigar counter and restrooms while the fourth floor was the lodge room.
+The 635-seat Grand Theater, the first movie house in the neighbourhood, was located on the first floor, along with an ice-cream parlour and confectionery.
+6 The second floor was devoted to office space, while the Knights of Pythias used the third and fourth floors.
+5 6 The third floor housed the banquet room, kitchen, serving room, reading room, pool and billiard room, cigar counter, and restrooms, while the fourth floor featured an expanse auditorium.
 6

-Dr Harlan Staats, a doctor and a member of the Knights of Pythias, and converted the second and third levels into a 67-bed hospital.
+Dr Harlan Staats, a doctor and member of the Knights of Pythias, converted the second and third levels of the building into a 67-bed hospital.
 5

 In 1982, the Staats Hospital closed when the Kanawha Valley Memorial Hospital moved to a new 170-bed facility on Pennsylvania Avenue.
 15 Staat Hospital’s 67-bed permit was transferred to St. Francis Hospital for $1.5 million.
-14 The deal fell through when a judge ruled that the permit had to be transferred to Kanawha Hospital per a prior agreement.
+14 The deal fell through when a judge ruled that the license had to be moved to Kanawha Hospital per a prior agreement.

 Bullock Properties closed on the Staats Hospital purchase on June 13.
 3

 “We believe a developer with local roots has a better understanding of the needs of the community, the importance and history of that structure, and why it’s important to the entire West Side of Charleston and more specifically the West Washington Street business corridor.”

 – Charleston Area Alliance President Matt Ballard 3